 - Amazon Basics Tripod

-You probably also want a zoom lens (e.g. "18-55mm" or "75-300mm") that gives you more flexibility—the option to zoom in/zoom out from your subject.
-Often times an inexpensive kit lens (which may come with a camera bundle/camera "kit") will do.
+You probably also want a zoom lens (e.g., "18-55mm" or "75-300mm") that gives you more flexibility.
+Oftentimes, an inexpensive kit lens (which may come with a camera bundle/camera "kit") will do.

 Some examples of inexpensive prime lenses:

-Try to use natural lighting (e.g. windows) whenever possible—diffused if necessary—and shoot at angles that create some contrast and nice shading.
-But for those situations where you've got no natural light, or the natural light is too strong and needs balanced out, you can use extra lighting.
+For those situations where you've got no natural light, or the natural light is too strong and needs to be balanced out, you can use extra lighting.
 Try to use lights that have both warm (orange hue) and cool (daylight/blue hue) settings, as well as intensity adjustment.
-Position them in ways that create well lit subjects, balance out any harsh shadows, and create separation between the subject and the background.
+Position them in ways that create well-lit subjects, balance out any harsh shadows, and create separation between the subject and the background.

 Here are some basic lighting kits that can do the trick:

 Sure, cameras have built-in microphones.
 But the audio they capture often sounds like it's coming from the other end of the room.
-To get clear, crisp audio, we recommend at least one external microphone, either plugged into one of your cameras or connected to another external recording device—a computer, recorder, even a phone can work.
-We like to capture audio from multiple sources, just in case one fails mid-filming (it happens).
+To get clear and crisp audio, we recommend at least one external microphone, either plugged into one of your cameras or connected to another external recording device—a computer, a recorder, even a phone.
+We like to capture audio from multiple sources just in case one fails mid-filming (it happens).
 Below are some options: